 The discount rate represents the amount the company deducts from the total of your structured settlement.
 While it may sound like a simple percentage, it is much more complicated than that.
 The discount rate assumes that a dollar today is worth more than a dollar in the future and applies that principle to the payments you're selling.

 Take the example above of a $100,000 settlement that is sold for between $30,000 and $50,000.
-This implies a discount rate of 50 percent to 70 percent.
-But discount rates typically range from eight to 18 percent, and can sometimes be as high as 30 percent.
+This implies a discount rate of 50 to 70 percent.
+But discount rates typically range from 8 to 18 percent and can sometimes be as high as 30 percent.

-The math doesn't seem to add up, and this is because the structured settlement company looks at each payment you sell and applies a different discount rate to each payment depending on how far into the future the payment is.
+The math doesn't seem to add up, and this is because the structured settlement company applies a different discount rate to each payment depending on how far into the future the payment is.
 Therefore, next month's payment has a different discount rate than a payment five years from now.

 When you receive a quote from a structured settlement provider, just be aware that it will usually reflect an average of all the discount rates on all the payments you plan to sell rather than it being a certain percentage applied to the total of your structured annuity.

 There is a benefit to selling just a portion of your settlement.
 By selling some of your forthcoming monthly payments, they have a lower discount rate than payments that are further out in the future, which means you'll be able to get more money and still have access to future payments.

 Here are few more things to keep in mind when selling a structured annuity:

 Explore your options.
 Get multiple quotes from different structured settlement companies.
 You're not obligated to go with the first offer you receive.

 Haggle.
 Once you get an offer, don't feel like you need to accept it.
 You can negotiate the rate and try to find a middle ground with the buyer.

 Understand what you're getting into.
 Most states require some kind of consultation with an attorney or financial advisor.
 We recommend taking advantage of that service so you fully understand the impact of selling your annuity.